5 Reasons Why Employment Application Forms Are Still Necessary

 While these explanations might make sense in the short term, over the long haul, not providing your job applicants a form to fill out might harm your business more than if you had required them to fill out the application when you deemed them a qualified candidate.

 5 Reasons Why Employers Should Still Use Employment Applications

 As a Talent Acquisition advisor, I always recommend requiring an employment application to be filled out, and not just collecting a resume as a necessary step for all organizations, regardless of industry, for the following reasons:

 - As legal documents

 - To mitigate the risk of discrimination

 - To organize information

 A resume alone cannot provide a comprehensive picture of an applicant's qualifications.
 Resumes allow applicants to selectively present information in order to create a favorable impression.
 They have the freedom to include or omit details that may not fully represent their skills and experience to recruiters or hiring managers.

 On the other hand, an employment application requires a candidate to provide concise and exact details of their experience, background, and compensation history.
 Once a completed application is submitted, a recruiter or hiring manager will be able to determine if the candidate meets the minimum (and desired) qualifications of the job they are applying for.

 This does not mean a resume should not be part of the hiring process.
-Instead, employers should use both an application and resume to ensure consistency in the applicant’s background and experience.
+Instead, employers should use both an application and a resume to ensure consistency in the applicant’s background and experience.
 This consistency will play a crucial role in determining whether the candidate is qualified for the opening with your organization.